Respite care

 1. Previous work experience with an individual with autism

 • A respite worker does not necessarily have to have previous experience with autism in order for them to succeed at their job.
-Because individuals with autism are so unique, some families prefer the worker to have no previous experience, so they can teach the respite worker the best ways to interact with the individual with autism.
+Because autistic individuals are all unique, some families prefer the worker to have no previous experience so they can teach the respite worker the best ways to support their loved one.
 Sometimes if workers have past experience, they want to use strategies that worked with another individual but may not be appropriate or effective for your family member.

 2. Background Checks

-• Examples include DMV record, insurance, criminal history, other certifications such as CPR, First Aid certification, etc. Today many agencies require background checks for workers.
-If you are receiving services through an agency, ask them to share with you the information they require for employment.
+• Examples include DMV record, insurance, criminal history, other certifications such as CPR, First Aid certification, etc. Most agencies require background checks for workers.
+If you are receiving services through an agency, ask them to share the information they require for employment.
 Agencies differ on what they require for background checks.

 3. What does the person know about autism?